Employment of accountants continues to grow.

 Most accountants need at least a Bachelor’s degree in accounting or a related field.
 Certification within a specific field of accounting improves job prospects.
 For example, many accountants become Certified Public Accountants (CPAs).

 - Prepare and file taxes in a timely manner

 - Examine financial statements for accuracy and compliance

-- Inspect company’s or organization’s accounting system for efficiency
+- Inspect a company’s or an organization’s accounting system for efficiency

 Outlook for Employment

 According to the Bureau of Labor Statistics, U.S. Department of Labor, employment of accountants is projected to grow 10 percent through 2026, faster than the average of all occupations.
 Job experts expect that:

 - As the economy grows, more accountants will be needed to prepare and examine financial records.

 - There will be increased demand for accounting services as organizations seek to comply with new standards.

 - Continued globalization of business should lead to increased demand for accounting experts and services related to international trade mergers and acquisitions.